lalit212212/GBWPSO/README.md

 A new Parallel Global Best-Worst Particle Swarm Optimization Algorithm for Solving Optimization Problems is developed and published in 2023.

-Please refer to the following paper:
+Please refer and cite to the following paper:

 Parallel Global Best-Worst Particle Swarm Optimization Algorithm for Solving Optimization Problems in Applied Soft Computing (2023).